Avatar: The Last Airbender Ranking Every Chapter (Top 20)

 For Avatar: The Last Airbender, character development and world-building are incorporated into every episode.
 Zuko Alone, however, feels like more than just some developmental period for the character, his bloodline, his worldview, and all of his surroundings.
 It unfolds in the fashion of silent westerns structured by subcontext as the audience witnesses Zuko’s difficulties as a child and the first real hints as to how his family has been torn apart due to his father’s selfish desire to be the next Fire Lord.
 The amount of detail that is crammed into this one episode is astonishing by television standards and is nothing short of phenomenal.

-Even characters that are barely present in the episode such as Uncle Iroh or Ozai himself are given important developmental roles that help characterize the Fire Nation royal bloodline.
-After watching this chapter, it is impossible not to sympathize with Zuko whether you love him or hate him.
+Even characters that are barely present in the episode, such as Uncle Iroh and Fire Lord Ozai, are given important developmental roles that help characterize the Fire Nation royal bloodline.
+After watching this chapter, it is impossible not to sympathize with Zuko, whether you love him or hate him.
 The banished prince’s rejection of the Fire Nation but desire to be honored in his family is an internal conflict that plagues the character up until the end of the series.
-Getting to see how he is a complete outcast no matter where he travels due to his destructive family history is upsetting at the moment, but bewitching by the end of his whole character arc.
-Zuko Alone only needs our so-called “antagonist” at the forefront to create the best chapter of the entire show’s run.
+Getting to see how he is a complete outcast no matter where he travels due to his destructive family history is upsetting at the moment but bewitching by the end of his whole character arc.